AviatrixSystems/Docs/HowTos/FAQ.rst

 instance that user logs in.
 This effectively blocks traffic from entering the network.

-Click VPCs -> VPN Access -> Profiles to create profiles, then click Edit Policies to add rules.
+Click OpenVPN -> Profiles -> +New Profile to create profiles, then click Edit Policies to add rules.
 You can add multiple of them, then click on Save.

 **Q3: How do I assign a user to a profile?**

-When you create a VPN user at VPCs -> VPN Access -> Users -> Add, you can select profile option to assign the user to a specific profile.
+When you create a VPN user at OpenVPN -> VPN Users -> +Add New, you can select profile option to assign the user to a specific profile.

+You can also attach the user to a profile at a later time.
+Go to OpenVPN -> Profiles.
+Click Attach User on a specific Profile and select a user that is added to the VPN gateway.

 **Q4: What if I want to change profile policies?**